vegetableman/react-modal-component/README.md

 # React-modal-component
-Yet another modal dialog built on react but simpler and supports react-style animations.
+Yet another modal dialog built on react but with a simpler api and supports react-style animations.
+Inspired by https://github.com/rackt/react-modal.

 ## Example Usage